Policies A to Z

 This is only open to senior phase pupils (S5/S6) on track and with an intention to pursue a career in Nursing.
 Priority for places to those submitting an application via UCAS for enrolment in the next academic year.

 The Get Ready for Nursing Programme has been postponed until later in the year.
-Any applications do not need to be resubmitted and we are still taking new applications.
-Further clarity of dates to follow.

 The programme delivered by NHSGGC Nursing Staff and colleagues form Universities and Colleges.